Gladei & Partners > Chisinau, Moldova > Firm Profile

 Courts of Law

 With no specialized courts, there is a three-tiered system in Moldova – namely, there are fifteen District Courts, four Courts of Appeal and the Supreme Court of Justice.
 These all hear cases based on hard-paper files, save for one District Court in the south of the country where a digitalization pilot project is being currently underwent.
-Notably, the delivery of time bound judgments is only scarcely captured in the law, however, this is encouraged by the judge’s administration body, the Superior Council of Magistrates.
+The delivery of time bound judgments is only scarcely captured in the law, however, this is encouraged by the judge’s administration body, the Superior Council of Magistrates.
+Court judgments under Moldovan law have no official precedential effect.
+In the recent years, however, the lawmakers and judicial authorities have put more emphasis on the need to have a consistent and predictable case-law.

 INVESTING IN MOLDOVA

-The Moldovan Government has long understood that providing attractive conditions for investors means working in the right direction.
+The Government has long understood that providing attractive conditions for investors means working in the right direction.
 The projection and the results of this is not always well reaching out of the Moldovan borders, as better attention should be given to efficiently communicating the country’s policies to investors and strengthening their robustness.

 Types of Companies and Setting Up